 “Do one thing every day that scares you.” ~Eleanor Roosevelt

-I took that sage advice today– I spent the morning and afternoon at a writer’s workshop.
-Although I had attended a similar event last summer and enjoyed myself greatly, I had mentally worked myself up into a great frenzy recently.
-So much so, I had to have ongoing debates with myself as to why I should take the class and not cancel—this seemed ridiculous to me, considering I had stayed up past midnight waiting for the moment online registration was active weeks ago.
+I took that sage advice today.
+I spent the morning and afternoon at a writer’s workshop.
+Although I’d attended a similar event a while back, and enjoyed it, I was in a nervous frenzy, having ongoing debates to cancel.
+Turn back, go home!
+These thoughts also seemed ridiculous, considering I’d stayed up past midnight waiting for the online registration to open weeks ago.

-I believe my angst was stemming from the workshop’s description: a writing workout to “tap into memories for inspiration.”
-That last bit subconsciously echoed in my thoughts all week, causing my heart to race and my belly to flutter.
-The fear of what disclosure would be required petrified me.
+My angst was stemming from the workshop’s description: a writing workout to “tap into memories for inspiration.”
+That last bit had subconsciously echoed through my thoughts all week, causing my heart to race.
+Belly to flutter.
+The fear of disclosure petrified me.
 I’m an introvert, peacefully quiet and shy.
-Reticent I am to reveal my own deep thoughts.
-How could I possibly open up in such an intimate way with a room full of strangers?
+Reticent.
+It takes a lot to reveal my own deep thoughts aloud.
+So much easier on paper!
+How could I possibly open up to a room full of strangers in such an intimate way?

-Thankfully, through affirmations of positive thoughts and fear- pulverizing quotes, I pushed through the week of dubious thoughts.
-I’m happy to report I even arrived for the workshop on time, with a full one minute to spare (Ha-ha).
-And, as is often the case, reality never measures up to disserving expectations.
+Thankfully, through positive thoughts and fear-pulverizing quotes, I pushed through the week and didn’t cancel.
+I’m happy to report that I even arrived for the workshop on time, with a full two minutes to spare.
+And, as is often the case, reality never measures up to expectations.

-I loved the writing workout!
+I loved the writing workout workshop!
 The teacher was excellent.
 The prompts were varied and didn’t necessarily need to originate from one’s own memory.
-Surprisingly though, I did tap into my own consciousness for several of the pieces.
 Best of all, there was no forced sharing or reading required.
-Perhaps, this is why I felt comfortable to read aloud a solid piece of flash fiction.
-When it was all said and done, I’d spent three of the four hours writing: my hand ached and my mind was numb as I drove home, but I was content.
-I had conquered the day.
+Perhaps, this is why I felt comfortable enough to read aloud.
+A little piece of flash fiction.
+When it was all said and done, I’d spent over three total hours writing.
+My hand ached, while my mind was numb, as I drove home.
+I was content.
+And I’d conquered the day.